cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 the normal stress on the fault).

-Quantifying the stress, friction and pore fluid pressure involved in faulting is a major challenge in fault mechanics, and advances in this quantification may facilitate significant breakthroughs in a wide range of problems in tectonics and seismology, from orogenic dynamics through the earthquake cycle.
+Quantifying the stress, friction and pore fluid pressure involved in faulting is a major challenge in studies of faulting and orogenic dynamics [e.g. refs].
 Previous workers have demonstrated that by quantifying topographic stress, other components in the Coulomb stress balance may be bracketed [e.g., Cattin et al.,1997; Lamb, 2006; Luttrell et al., 2011].
-Each of these studies uses somewhat different approaches and scales; ours are most similar to those of Luttrell [2011], although unlike that study, we consider lithostatic and fluid pressure, fault friction, and normal stress in our analysis, and do not consider forces acting on the Moho.
-Additionally, because of the obliquity of slip during the Wenchuan earthquake, we consider the full three dimensional stress field.
+Each of these studies uses somewhat different approaches and scales; ours are most similar to those of Luttrell [2011], although there are significant differences, as discussed below.

+We estimate the tectonic stresses, fault friction and pore fluid pressure on the Wenchuan faults at the time of fault failure through a Bayesian inversion

 We consider the complete stress tensor $S$ at a point in the crust to be
 $S = M + T + L$, where $M$ is the topographic stress tensor as described above,